 Courses required for Specialization Portfolio Review (DESF300) require a minimum final course grade of "C+."
 ALL INDS courses required for the degree require a minimum final course grade of "C" or better.
-INDS majors are also required to complete at least 1 professional experience between Sophomore year and graduation.
+It is recommended that INDS majors complete at least 1 professional experience between Sophomore year and graduation.